borgbackup/borg/docs/faq.rst

 How important are the nonce files?
 ------------------------------------

+This only applies to repositories using legacy encryption modes.

 Borg uses :ref:`AES-CTR encryption <borg_security_critique>`.
 An
 essential part of AES-CTR is a sequential counter that must **never** repeat.
 If the same value of the counter is used twice in the same repository,